Story of Usharani From Guntur

 Started Practicing Nature’s Agriculture

 Due to her regular exposure to chemical substances, she started facing many health issues.
-In 2016, she took a few natural farming classes and then began Nature’s agriculture on rented land.
+In 2016, she took a few organic farming classes and then began Nature’s agriculture on rented land.

-She was hesitant to use it on her entire property because she wasn’t sure if it would be profitable, but thanks to Subhash Palekar, a government agricultural officer who was supervising Usharani on the use of organic and Nature’s Agriculture.
+She was hesitant to use it on her entire property because she wasn’t sure if organic farming would be profitable, but thanks to Subhash Palekar, a government agricultural officer who was supervising Usharani on the use of organic farming and Nature’s Agriculture that things came out in her favour.

-She took her time, but after two successful years of Nature’s Agriculture, she decided to go all in.
-She now cultivates paddy on 5 acres of land and turmeric on a single acre.
-She has also planted trees of guava along the fence.
+She took her time, but after two successful years of organic farming & nature’s Agriculture, she decided to go all in.
+She now cultivates paddy on 5 acres of land and turmeric on 1 acre only through organic farming.
+She has also planted trees of guava along the fence using zero chemicals.

 Struggle Story Became Success Story for Usharani

-Not only that, Usharani also helps other farmers understand the benefits of organic farming.
+Not only does she practice organic farming, but Usharani also helps other farmers understand the benefits of organic farming.
 Farming expansion is critical for our country, but it must be done organically.
-Or else, the consequences will be disastrous; chemicals will devastate lands and people’s health for the rest of their lives.
+Otherwise, the consequences will be disastrous; chemicals will devastate lands and people’s health for the rest of their lives.
+She understands the need for organic farming and therefore shares her knowledge of organic farming with as many people as possible.

-So she decided to impart whatever knowledge she had gained in nature’s agriculture to those who were interested.
+So she decided to impart whatever knowledge she had gained about nature’s agriculture to those who were interested.

-So far, she has worked with over 500 farmers in Andhra Pradesh, providing advice, selling organic products, and other services regarding Nature’s Agriculture.
+So far, she has worked with over 500 farmers in Andhra Pradesh, providing advice about organic farming, selling organic products, and other services regarding Nature’s Agriculture.

 Sri Vasavi Durga Organic Products

-Usharani established the ‘Sri Vasavi Durga Organic Products website in 2020 with the assistance of 2 students, Kalyani and Nithin Krishna, to sell organic fertilisers, pesticides and seeds online.
+Usharani established the ‘Sri Vasavi Durga Organic Products website in 2020 with the assistance of 2 students, Kalyani and Nithin Krishna, to sell organic fertilisers, pesticides, seeds and knowledge about organic farming online.

-The students were health-conscious, and they were impressed by the way Usharani was working.
+The way Usharani was working on organic farming impressed the students because they were health-conscious.
 They were well aware of the risks of eating chemically grown crops.
-Their conscience brought them into her business and eventually assisted her in creating the website for free.
+Their conscience brought them into her business and eventually assisted her in creating a website for free.

 With the help of her website, she now sells her products without any middleman in 16 villages in Guntur and makes enough profit out of it without any split.